 The Braid: The projects explores how the intersection of neoliberalism, criminalization, and professionalization of services has shaped the field of domestic violence policy and practice.

-Integrated Care Project: The Integrated Care Project trains master’s level students to integrate behavioral and physical health care within primary and community based medical settings.
+Behavioral Health Integration Project/Integrated Care Project: These projects train master’s level students to integrate behavioral and physical health care within primary and community based medical settings.
 The study seeks to identify the skills social work students need and explore the experiences of students and field instructors in adapting to an integrated care model.

 Student veteran’s experiences of social work education: The purpose of this study is to gain knowledge in student veterans’ experiences with education in the field of social work education to improve understanding and improve outcomes among student veterans.
 Qualitative interviews are currently being conducted with students who are veterans.